LegalizeAdulthood/ucpp-date-time-parser/ReadMe.md

-This is an example of a recursive descent [RFC5322 date](http://tools.ietf.org/html/rfc5322) parser written using [Boost.Spirit](http://www.boost.org/doc/libs/1_57_0/libs/spirit/doc/html/index.html).
+This is an example of a recursive descent [RFC 5322 date](http://tools.ietf.org/html/rfc5322) parser written using [Boost.Spirit](http://www.boost.org/doc/libs/1_57_0/libs/spirit/doc/html/index.html).

 This parser is developed incrementally, commit by commit.
-Browse the tags to see how this parser evolved from simple cases up to handling the full RFC5322 date grammar.
+Browse the tags to see how this parser evolved from simple cases up to handling the basic RFC 5322 date grammar.
+No attempt is made to handle all the "obsolete" elements of RFC 5322, nor is any attempt made to gracefully handle ill formed content.

 Tips
 ====